Egypt • UNESCO World Heritage Site

 Red Pyramid (Dahshur)

 Ascend Egypt's first successful true smooth-sided pyramid, built by Sneferu c.
 2590 BCE after learning from the Bent Pyramid's challenges.
-This 105-metre monument demonstrates the mastered geometry enabling Giza's construction, with a consistent 43-degree angle—the same "safe" angle from the Bent Pyramid's upper section.
-Named for the rusty-red limestone exposed after its white Tura casing was removed for Cairo construction, the interior remains remarkably accessible.
-A steep 63-metre passage leads to three spectacular corbelled chambers demonstrating sophisticated vaulting.
-The chambers' scale and preservation provide exceptional examples of Old Kingdom architecture, whilst the absence of crowds offers contemplative exploration impossible at Giza.
-As Egypt's third-largest pyramid, it represents the crucial transitional achievement bridging experimental and perfected construction.
+This 105-meter monument demonstrates mastered geometry enabling Giza's construction, with consistent 43-degree angle--the same "safe" angle from Bent Pyramid's upper section.
+Named for rusty-red limestone exposed after white Tura casing removal, the interior remains remarkably accessible.
+A steep 63-meter passage leads to three spectacular corbelled chambers demonstrating sophisticated vaulting.
+The chambers' scale and preservation provide exceptional Old Kingdom architecture examples, while absence of crowds offers contemplative exploration impossible at Giza.
+Pro tip: Bring a torch for the dark interior chambers and visit early morning to avoid the midday desert heat during the steep interior climb.

 Time Permitting